connorgilheany/Tetris/README.md

+Note: This code is from when I was a junior in high school.
+As such, it's not representative of my current abilities (i.e. not as clean or succinct as I could write it now).
+It's still a very interesting project, but don't take the code quality too seriously!

 # Tetris with AI

 This is the second version of Tetris with AI that I have made.
 It utilizes the Slick2D library for user input and drawing to the screen.
 The game is also playable without AI, if you're into that.